 We suggest you explain these facts to your parents to see if they change their mind.
 However, the last option is to apply for a Direct Unsubsidized Loan by completing the Parental Non-Support form available in the Financial Aid Office.
 We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or work-study.

-- Being removed from the home due to abuse or neglect
+- An abusive family environment (removal from the home due to abuse or neglect)

 I earned a Bachelor's Degree in another country.
 Do I qualify for financial aid?